awsdocs/amazon-chime-sdk-developer-guide/doc_source/websockets.md

 **SessionId**

-Indicates a unique Id for the websocket connection being established\.
+Indicates a unique Id for the WebSocket connection being established\.

 **UserArn**

 Indicates the identity of the `AppInstanceUser` trying to establish a connection\.
 The value should be the ARN of the `AppInstanceUser`\.
-For example, `arn:aws:chime:us%2Deast%2D1:123456789012:app%2Dinstance/694d2099%2Dcb1e%2D463e%2D9d64%2D697ff5b8950e/user/johndoe`
+For example, `arn:aws:chime:us%2Deast%2D1:123456789012:app%2Dinstance/694d2099%2Dcb1e%2D463e%2D9d64%2D697ff5b8950e/user/johndoe` <a name="prefetch-direct"></a>

 ### Using prefetch<a name="prefetch"></a>

-When you establish a websocket connection, you can specify `prefetch-on=connect` in your query parameters to deliver `CHANNEL_DETAILS` events\.
+When you establish a WebSocket connection, you can specify `prefetch-on=connect` in your query parameters to deliver `CHANNEL_DETAILS` events\.
 The prefectch feature comes with the connect API, and the feature enables users to see an enriched chat view without extra API calls\.
 Users can:
 + See a preview of the last channel message, plus its timestamp\.
 + See the members of a channel\.
 + See a channel's unread markers\.